 In 2007, the Cattaraugus County Legislature adopted the county's first Agricultural and Farmland Protection Plan.
-Read more about the Plan and to download a copy of it.
+In 2020, a new plan was adopted.
+Read more about the Plan.

 The County currently has 1 NYS Certified Agricultural Districts.
 Visit here to read more about the County's Agricultural Districts Program.